OdooDataFlow/odoo-data-flow/README.md

 - **Direct Server-to-Server Migration:** Perform a complete export, transform, and import from one Odoo instance to another in a single, in-memory step with the `migrate` command.
 - **Post-Import Workflows:** Run automated actions on your data _after_ it has been imported (e.g., validating invoices, registering payments) using the powerful `workflow` command.
 - **export data from Odoo** into CSV format.
 While specific details on export parameters are not extensively documented in the provided text, this capability complements the import functionality, offering a complete solution for Odoo data management.
+- **Multiple Data Sources**: Natively supports CSV and XML files.
+Easily extendable to support other sources like databases or APIs.
+- **Data Validation:** Ensure data integrity before it even reaches Odoo.

 ## Installation